Averydimbulb79/mike_editor/README.md

 ## Overview

-Mike Editor is a browser-based Markdown writing environment designed to behave more like a document editor than a plain text editor.
+Mike Markdown Editor (MME) is a browser-based Markdown writing environment designed to behave more like a document editor than a plain text editor.

+It treats Markdown not as raw syntax, but as a structured document surface that can be rendered cleanly, navigated intuitively, and exported reliably.

+The core problem it addresses is simple:

-The project began with a simple frustration: most Markdown editors produce poor printable output.
+Most Markdown editors produce poor output when printing or exporting.

-When exporting or printing Markdown documents, many tools generate PDFs with:
+Typical issues include:

 • no margins
-• no page borders
+• no page structure
-• poor typography
-• diagrams cut off
+• broken diagrams
-• inconsistent formatting
+• inconsistent typography

-This makes them unsuitable for producing clean documents, articles, or printable reports.

-Mike Editor experiments with a different approach.
-Instead of treating Markdown as raw text, it treats it as a structured document surface that can be rendered cleanly on screen and exported to a properly formatted page.

-The editor includes a print pipeline specifically designed to produce decent PDF output directly from the browser.
+• unreadable layouts

+MME is built to solve this by focusing on document integrity from the start.

 ---

+## What Makes It Different

+MME prioritises document quality over raw editing speed.

+The editor is designed around:

+• structured document rendering
+• predictable layout behaviour
+• clean print output
+• visual editing support
+• desktop-style interaction patterns

+It runs entirely in the browser as a single HTML file.

+No installation.
+No dependencies.
+No backend.

+---

+## Current Version

+v4

+This version establishes a stable foundation for future development.

+### Key Improvements in v4

+• Fully functional dark mode (consistent across ribbon, panes, scrollbars)
+• Outline sidebar (toggleable)
+• Fixed editor pane height and scrolling
+• Fixed layout issues when toggling outline
+• Split editor and preview working reliably
+• Mermaid rendering integrated
+• Local autosave and state persistence

+---

 ## Live Demo

-You can run the editor directly here:

 https://averydimbulb79.github.io/mike_editor/index.html